Contingency FeeClick For Your Free Consulation

 Talk with the lawyer about fees and costs before hiring that attorney.
 Make sure you understand who is responsible for paying these costs, when the costs must be paid, and what happens to the fees if the attorney does not win your case.

 You have been through a traumatic event.
 You may not be sure where to turn for advice and guidance.
 We do not suggest relying on an insurance claims adjuster for advice.

-If you or a family member sustained injuries in an accident, we want to help.
+If you or a family member sustained injuries in an accident, at the Law Offices of Jay S. Knispel Personal Injury Lawyers, we want to help.
 Contact our law firm to schedule a free consultation with an experienced New York City personal injury lawyer.